RevealedSoulEven/ytdownloader_python/README.md

 - `use_res`: Set to `True` to use the specified resolution.
 - `playlist`: Set to `True` if downloading a playlist.
 - `playlist_link`: URL of the playlist to download (required if `playlist` is `True`).
 - `concurrent_fragment_downloads`: Number of fragments to download concurrently.
+Increase if you have a very fast Internet connection.
 - `download_folder`: Set to `True` to download into a specific folder.
 - `downloadfolder`: Name of the folder where downloads will be saved.